docker/docs/engine/security/trust/trust_delegation.md

-If you need to manually generate a private key (either RSA or ECDSA) and a x509 certificate containing the public key, you can use local tools like openssl or cfssl along with a local or company wide Certificate Authority.
+If you need to manually generate a private key (either RSA or ECDSA) and a x509 certificate containing the public key, you can use local tools like openssl or cfssl along with a local or company-wide Certificate Authority.

 Here is an example of how to generate a 2048-bit RSA portion key (all RSA keys must be at least 2048 bits):